msolarig/CL2DO/README.md

 ## Installation

-CL2DO can be installed and ran natively on MacOS, Windows, and Linux by following these steps:
+CL2DO can be installed and ran natively on MacOS, Windows, and Linux machines by following these steps:

  1. Clone the repository: